Optimal recruitment process: from search to hiring

 - Train managers in behavioral interviews

-Make the decision and formulate the offer
+Making the decision and formulating the offer

 After the evaluation phase, the decision must be collective and documented.
 The employment offer (or offer letter) must specify: